-- our school recognises that 'Sexting' is a safeguarding risk to our children.
-Any incident of youth produced sexual imagery which comes to the attention of any staff within our school will be referred to the designated safeguarding lead straightaway. - our school recognises that responding to such cases can be complex and as such our school has adopted the UK Council for Child Internet Safety (UKCCIS) guidance, as recommended by West Sussex Safeguarding Children Board, in responding to and managing such instances. - that UKCCIS can be found here - For further advice in respect of managing cases of sexting or where there is any doubt about whether to refer a case, the advice of MASH should be obtained as soon as possible.
+- 1. Our school recognises that 'Sexting' is a safeguarding risk to our children.
+Any incident of youth produced sexual imagery which comes to the attention of any staff within our school will be referred to the Designated Safeguarding Lead straightaway. - 2.
+Our school recognises that responding to such cases can be complex and as such our school has adopted the UK Council for Child Internet Safety (UKCCIS) guidance, as recommended by West Sussex Safeguarding Children Partnership in responding to and managing such instances. - 3.
+That UKCCIS can be found here - 4.
+For further advice in respect of managing cases of sexting or where there is any doubt about whether to refer a case, the advice of MASH should be obtained as soon as possible.